Deducting Business Interest Expenses on Your Taxes

 For More Information on Interest Income and Expenses

-This article presents general information, and is not intended to be tax or legal advice; I am not a tax attorney or tax preparation specialist.
+This article presents general information and is not intended to be tax or legal advice.
 Refer to IRS publications and discuss tax deductions with your professional tax advisor.